 While I am not yet taking clients, you can get on the list to be the first to know when it happens!
-Additionally, you can follow my journey on Instagram where I share FREE content about nutrition for digestive disorders, athletics and plant based nutrition.
+Additionally, you can follow my journey on Instagram where I share FREE content about nutrition for digestive disorders, athletes and plant based nutrition.

 To keep it simple - anyone can call themselves a nutritionist whether they have any qualifications or not.
 Anyone who calls themselves a nutritionist may have an entire degree in nutrition or just a weekend crash course, so ask them for their qualifications first before working together!